aphexcx/aphexcx.github.io/src/about.md

 ## About
 Hi, I'm Afik (rhymes with `seek`)!
 I'm an SF-based builder and until recently, co-founded [Fairbrook AI](https://fairbrook.ai).
 Before that, I co-founded [Codeflash](https://codeflash.ai) and was an early employee at [Perplexity](https://perplexity.ai).

-Outside of computers (or rather, in concert with them), I am also a [DJ, music producer & artist](https://www.instagram.com/aphexcx/), and have worked on several large interactive art installations with tens of thousands of LEDs.

-I'm currently exploring areas for my next project, so if you'd like to work together, [get in touch](#contact):)
+I'm currently exploring areas for my next project/role, so if you'd like to work together, [get in touch](#contact):)

 ## Problems I'm currently interested in
 - Reinforcement learning, particularly the [big world hypothesis](https://khurramjaved.com/the_big_world_hypothesis.html)